 [ you can deduce from principles that this is the case for women, see further on and I will get to that in more detail in my analysis later on my website. ]

 Why doesn't this guy Sadhguru know this?
-Men have always done things in life that are not about pleasantness but about interests: Examples: scientists, mathematicians, explorers, even conquerors, did what they did for other reasons than 'pleasantness' which is what I wrote in my analysis a while back and told in the meeting.
-Going exploring on a medieval ship from Europe, England, Netherlands, Spain, to places all over the globe, was not a pleasant experience, of illnesses, vitamin C deficiency and other hardships.
+Men have always done things in life that are not about pleasantness but about interests: Examples: scientists, mathematicians, explorers, even conquerors, did what they did for other reasons than 'pleasantness' which is what I wrote in my analysis a while back and after everyone told their view, told in the meeting, along with that a clear example is going exploring on a medieval ship from Europe, England, Netherlands, Spain, to places all over the globe.
+This was not a pleasant experience, but consisted of illnesses, vitamin C deficiency and other hardships [ for the sailors but also for the captains it was not like a relaxing holiday! ] Yet they still did it.

 [ Artists too did and do things out passion, e.g. Michelangelo, Leonardo da Vinci, that was a drive, not a search for pleasantness. ]